 Plants: Two- or 3-year-old nursery plants 1 to 3 feet tall will transplant well.
 Keep the roots moist at all times between digging and replanting.

 Time: Late winter (February-March) as soon as the soil can be worked is best for bare-root plants; fall (November-December) planting has been successful on sandy soils with bare-root plants and in other areas with potted plants.

 Spacing: Southern highbush - 4 to 5 feet in the row and 8 to 10 feet between rows.
 Rabbiteye - 6 feet in the row and 10 to 12 feet between rows.

-Depth: Plant to the same depth as the plants were growing in the nursery.
+Depth: Plant to the same depth that the plants were growing in the nursery or the container.
 Lightly firm the soil around the plant with your feet and water thoroughly.

 Cut Back: Remove all shoot tips that have flower buds (plump rounded buds).
 Avoid making cuts near the base of the plants that will provide an entryway for stem blight disease.
 To enhance survival and subsequent growth and development, prune away two-thirds of the top growth on bare-root and one-half on potted plants.
 Leave only one to three of the most vigorous upright shoots and any other growth near soil level.

 Surface Mulch Application: Organic material such as bark, wood chips, sawdust or pine straw as a 2- to 3-inch mulch on the surface after planting results in more uniform soil moisture, moderates soil temperature and generally promotes better growth and survival.
 Pine bark chips or sawdust have a pH between 3.5 to 4.5 and are more desirable than the same mulches from hardwoods with a pH above 5.0.
 However, surface-applied hardwood mulches have been satisfactory.
 Avoid sticky hardwood sawdust that will "seal" the bed and prevent water infiltration.